CiscoSecurity/tr-05-serverless-pulsedive/README.md

 ### JWT

-You don't technically need an API key to access the Pulsedive API, but it helps them keep track of how many requests are being used.
-If the API key is not used with API requests, they may use other methods of tracking requests.
-But, this could be inaccurate and the rate limit is set for free users to 30 requests per minute.
-They offer additional [pricing plans](https://pulsedive.com/about/?q=api) for increased rate limits.

-If you decided not to use the API key, please skip all the steps associated with JWT.
-But otherwise, before you can start using the live Lambda, you have to encode your third-party credentials into a JWT using a generated secret key.
+Before you can start using the live Lambda, you have to encode your third-party credentials into a JWT using a generated secret key.

 In brief, [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token)